weakish/docs-en/views/rest_api.md

 #### Specify hook invocation environment

-Requests may trigger [hooks](leanengine_cloudfunction_guide-node.html#Hooking), and you can use `X-LC-Prod` http header to specify the invocation environment:
+Requests may trigger [hooks](leanengine_cloudfunction_guide-node.html#Hooking), and you can use `X-LC-Prod` HTTP header to specify the invocation environment:

 | X-LC-Prod Value | Environment |
 | - | - |
 | 0 | stage |
 | 1 | production |

-If you do not specify the `X-LC-Prod` http header, LeanCloud will invoke the hook in production environment.
+If you do not specify the `X-LC-Prod` HTTP header, LeanCloud will invoke the hook in the production environment.

 ### Response Format